camunda/camunda-docs-cawemo/content/user-guide/catalog-projects.md

 ## Import

 Templates can be imported by dragging and dropping a JSON file from your local file system onto the catalog project's list of templates.
-Alternatively, you can select one or more templates by clicking on the blue action button on the upper right corner and select "Import JSON file".
+Alternatively, you can select one or more templates by clicking on the blue action button on the upper right corner and selecting "Upload files".